arnabk/config/docker/commands.md

-# Show all containers/images

-    docker ps -a
-    docker image ls

-# Remove container/image

-    docker rm 3e7a1ff1caa2
-    docker image rm 4892csdfs8974

-# Create a container from image and connect

-    docker run -it ubuntu

 # To build from image, "." is needed to specific context (current path).
 We can specify remote URL as context too

     docker build -f <fileName> . --label ubuntu